Teacher(s)

 Teaching methods

-Lectures and discussions based on scientific articles, exercises and mini-projects.
+Lectures including discussions based on scientific articles and exercises.

 Evaluation methods

-In case of resit (August/September session), students take the written exam again and hand in their mini-projects (if they were not submitted in January).
+In case of resit (August/September session), students take the written exam again.

 Online resources